 - Protagonist Title: The protagonist's codename, as she's a superhero.

 - Red String of Fate: She and Peter were bitten by the same radioactive/supernatural spider.
-Until the end of Spider-Verse, they couldn't be close to each other too long before their "pheromones" start making them go in for a makeout.
+Until the end of Spider-Verse, they couldn't be close to each other too long before their "pheromones" started making them go in for a makeout.
 Though even once it's no longer an issue, Cindy continues avoiding Peter, now out of embarrassment for that entire scenario having even been a thing.

 - Remember the New Guy?: She was one of Peter's classmates thirteen years ago In-Universe.
-Subverted in that he initially has no idea who she is.
+Subverted in that he's just as clueless as the reader about who she is.

 - The Rival: Had a one-sided one with Peter for a while.
 When their pheromonal attraction starts interfering with their daily lives, Cindy suggests Peter take a hike and leave New York to her.
 Peter takes this as a challenge and tries to maintain a good friendship with her, while Cindy usually tries to avoid interacting with him, even after the pheremones are no longer a problem.
 The Thompson run is even bookended by phone calls between the two that basically sum up their relationship.Peter (after Cindy abruptly hangs up): "Good talk, Cindy.
 Good talk."

 - Sickeningly Sweethearts: Her relationship with Peter has been very intimate, to the point where Anna Maria is uncomfortable around them and must resort to using a spray bottle to keep them focused on tasks.
 Both of them find their Fantastic Arousal inhibits their ability to fight crime, and Cindy is extremely uncomfortable with the situation.
 As of Silk Volume 0, they're apparently no longer romantically involved, and Cindy seems eager to forget it.
 Her high school boyfriend & herself also qualify, both in flashback and after they get back together, as do the friends that she helped set up in Issue #1, Lola & Rafferty.